 Stability

-Having your camera on a stable base will also allow you to stop down your aperture and shoot with a slower shutter speed so that you can get more of your subject in focus, and compensate for your lighting situation.
+Having your camera on a stable base will also allow you to stop down your aperture and shoot with a slower shutter speed so that you can get more of your subject in focus.
+This is particularly useful if you shoot in natural light, and can’t increase the power of your light.

 Focus